ChrisCoffey/Articles/content/posts/remote_managment/team_development.md

 #### Guardrails for remote success

-Define guardrails concept.
-Explain role of a manager in this context: measured by outcomes of your team (basically sum of your team's correct outputs).
-Idea is to increase the outcome per-direct.
+I learned about **guardrails** from a former colleague & mentor of mine.
+He explained, and later showed, how to create situations that protect against an individuals weaknesses, while ideally letting them play to & further develop their strengths.
+I'm not going to explain guardrails further in this article - they're worth of a separate article - but instead describe some of the key guardrails for a remote team.

+Mangers for any team - whether in person or remote - should be measured not by their own contributions, not by their team's output, but by the outcomes that their team(s) create.
+Outcomes are tricky to measure, so its important as a manager to prioritize defining the metrics & building the dashboards that allow you to observe your team's outputs - since that's all you can control.
+Over time, you need to check that these outputs serve as leading indicators for the outcomes you need to achieve.
+Once that's in place, it becomes a matter of improving what you measure, to paraphrase Peter Drucker.

+-- Show my own team's growth as a visual?
+A massive (but valuable) simplification of improving your team's outputs can be stated as; "increase the key output-per-direct on your team, then focus them on increasingly more valuable objectives".
+So, how does this work differently in a remove vs. in-person environment?
-More difficult because expectations and requirements for the jobs just shifted 10-20%.
+The biggest difference is that the job description for everyone just shifted 10-20%.
-Assume they already have a development plan, or at least directs know what was expected of them.

-Reframe the expectations in terms of being a remote worker.
-Be explicit about sync/async communication.
-Be explicit about video call ettiquite.
-Be explicit about when people are expected to be online at their keyboard and when they are not.
-Be explicit about making sure they step away from work & keep their important rituals (exercise, family, TV, whatever matters to them).
+We learn from a very young age how to work in-person alongside our peers.
+Co-location is also one of the hallmarks of the modern university education system (for better or worse).
+There's something to be said for sitting in the library at 10pm surrounded by hundreds of other people working just as hard as you.
+That kind of "group work ethic" carries over to office environments where your colleagues are usually never more than a short walk away.

+All that conditioning and training goes out the window as soon as people start working from home.
+Your role as a manager for remote workers is to clearly explain what successful remote work looks like.
+Remote work places different demands on people compared to in-person work, and its important that you show how this overlaps and changes their current responsibilities.
+This means you resetting your entire organization's understanding for how work gets done, and what good vs. poor performance looks like.
+Below I've included a short checklist of topics you should make sure to cover.

+[ ] Which types of communication need to be synchronous?
+[ ] Which types of communication should be asynchronous?
+[ ] What is your video call ettiquite?
+[ ] What is your public:private chat message expectation?
+[ ] Are there specific times the work day "starts" at, and that you expect people to be present?
+[ ] What is your team's chat response SLA?
+10 minutes, 30 minutes?
+[ ] How do you make sure the work/life boundary remains intact?
+People need to step away from work.

+# Link to and publish our own remote work good/bad breakdown

-< annecdote about times I've completely missed a meeting because of phone issuse>
+# annecdote about times I've completely missed a meeting because of phone issuse
-< annecdote about internet dropping/ making video call infeasible>
+# annecdote about internet dropping/ making video call infeasible
-< annecdote about burnout, overworking, and underworking.
-Pain from sitting down more at home than in the office. >
+# annecdote about burnout, overworking, and underworking.
+Pain from sitting down more at home than in the office.

 Goal is to establish a framework for your directs to be successful, but also for them to build on their successes.
 Second part is the development plan, about which a lot has been written elsewhere.